G120 Quick Start Guide

 - Hourly Heartbeats

 - Beginning and end of trip positions and uploads

-- 30s time, heading change, distance travelled, speed change, etc changes during a trip.
+- Logging on 30s time elapsed, heading change, distance travelled, speed change, etc

 The following records will be uploaded when the G120 is using Iridium.